peterp415/ll-deploy.junos/README.md

               hello_interval: 5
               dead_interval: 20

 Hash containing the needed information to configure OSPF and OSPF areas.
+The `import` and `export` keys expects a list of the policies to be imported or exported via OSPF.
 The `passive` key allows for the interfaces address(es) to be advertised via OSPF, but not form neighbor relationships.
 Setting the `passive` variable will configure the interface as passive.
 The `p2p` key allows for the overriding of the network type within OSPF.
 Setting `p2p` to anything will change the interface-type to p2p.
 The hello and dead intervals can be override from the defaults via `hello_interval` and `dead_interval`.
 The time is given in seconds.

 #### BGP